GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/prevent-duplication/index.md

 ##  Instruct the browser to ignore specific conversions

 Through an unexpected user flow, a conversion may be counted more than once.
-Here's how this can happen.
+The following example describes how this can happen:

 Let's assume a user mistakenly reloads the checkout completion page that includes the conversion pixel.
 By default, the page reload will trigger a second conversion and you'll get two reports.
 But the user has only made one purchase.
 You can change this behavior to only see one conversion by deduplicating conversions.